zahirolamadrid/bric/readme.md

     You must use Laravel 5.7
     The project is a simple CRUD app with 2 different fields You must use Form Requests for validations
-    The application should send an email when the CRUD record is created or updated; this has to be efficient meaning that the application has to be fast!
-    Write a console command that sends an email every hour
+    The application should send an email when the CRUD record is created or updated Write a console command that sends an email every hour

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>